 - 1. Reinforce classroom learning about the Erie Canal with hands-on experiences at authentic canal sites. - 2.
 Provide greater access to New York's rich historic and cultural sites for rural and urban students from varying environments and demographic backgrounds. - 3.
-Improve critical thinking skills and recall of information by offering place-based, hands-on, and experiential learning opportunities to expand and enhance classroom teaching. - 4.
-Inspire students to consider what their generation might accomplish with the kind of vision, hard work, and spirit of innovation that were hallmarks of canal building in New York State. - 5.
-In addition to reflecting the NYS Education Department's Social Studies Standards, each tour site presents a unique local story that enhances the statewide story of the Erie Canal.
-For example, your students may: - Gain first-hand knowledge about how boats and cargo were weighed (Erie Canal Museum, Syracuse); - See the remains of one of the largest aqueducts from the 1800s (Schoharie Crossing State Historic Site, Fort Hunter); - Experience how boats were built and repaired (Chittenango Landing Canal Boat Museum, Chittenango); - Climb alongside the famous Flight of Five Locks (Erie Canal Discovery Center, Lockport).
+Improve critical thinking skills and recall of information by offering placebased, hands-on, and experiential learning opportunities to expand and enhance classroom teaching. - 4.
+Inspire students to consider what their generation might accomplish with the kind of vision, hard work, and spirit of innovation that were hallmarks of canal building in New York. - 5.
+Each tour site presents a unique local story, enhancing the statewide story of the Erie Canal and connecting to NYS Education Standards for history/social studies, science, math, technology, and arts.
+For example, your students may: - Gain first-hand knowledge about how boats and cargo were weighed (Erie Canal Museum, Syracuse); - See the remains of one of the largest aqueducts from the 1800s (Schoharie Crossing State Historic Site, Fort Hunter); - Climb alongside the famous Flight of Five Locks (Erie Canal Discovery Center, Lockport.